waynodiablo/Oystercard/yelp.md

 ![Yelp screenshot](images/yelp.jpg)

-Rails is a popular web framework.
-Sinatra, by comparison, is a DSL, not a framework – it gives you much more flexibility and fewer conventions when you're building a website.
+Rails is a popular Model View Controller (MVC) web applications framework.
+Sinatra, by comparison, is just a web applications framework.
+It does not provide any guidance as to your higher level architecture such as patterns like MVC.
 Rails is, well... like being on rails.
 There are fewer decisions for you to make, and more decisions that are made for you.
 It's 'opinionated'.

 This week's project is a clone of [Yelp](http://www.yelp.co.uk).
 The goal is to introduce you to Rails, focusing especially on: